Jofralso/hitchhikers-guide-to-developing/ARCHITECTURE.md

 └── datasets/
 ```

-## Submodule Structure
+## Repository Structure

-Each submodule follows a consistent organization pattern.
-See [docs/SUBMODULES.md](docs/SUBMODULES.md) for detailed planning.
+The repository is organized into clear sections for documentation and training content.

 ## Naming Conventions